shahzheeb/shahzheeb.github.io/_posts/2016-04-23-all-about-redis.md

 - There is no external process/proxy to route read/write traffic.
 - Clients needs to have the knowledge of sentinel clusters to get the current master node to connect to.

-To overcome these challanges, We can use twem, haproxy, onecache etc. I did a comparision prototype on HAProxy & TWEM proxy.
+To overcome these challanges, We can use twem, haproxy, onecache etc. I did a comparision prototype on HAProxy & TWEM proxy (nutcracker).
 Here are my learnings

 **HAProxy:**